From the Set One World, Many Countries

 A noteworthy review of One World, Many Countries from Horn Book Guide on April 1, 2016

 K-3 One World, Many Countries series.
-These service able overviews for report writers are liberally illustrated with sharp photos.
-An introductory chapter in each book often highlights a holiday or festival (Israel includes a minor error).
-Four chapters then focus on land, government and cities, people and cultures, and daily life.
-A ‘Global Connections’ page is usually devoted to a social issue.
+This serviceable overview for report writers is liberally illustrated with sharp photos.
+An introductory chapter highlights the School of the Air, which now offers education to outback children via computer rather than the original two-way radios.
+Four chapters focus on land, government and cities, people and cultures, and daily life.
+A ‘Global Connections’ page is devoted to Australian-developed technology.
 Fast facts are appended.
 Maps, reading list.
 Glos., ind.

 A noteworthy review of One World, Many Countries from School Library Journal on November 1, 2015